nottaro/littleroot/content/11Chemistry/covalent.md

 ## Covalent Networks (Elements)

 ### Silicon
-- Each silicon atom is bonded to 4 other silicon atoms in a tetrahedral 3D shape
+- Each silicon atom is covalently bonded to 4 other silicon atoms in a tetrahedral 3D shape
 - Weaker than Diamond

 ### Graphite